 - Emotional Intelligence

 - Visual skills

-After centuries of studying on the brain, neuroscientists have come up with answer.
-There’ no difference if you’re more left brained or right brained.
+After centuries of studying the brain, neuroscientists have come up with an answer.
+There’s no difference if you’re more left-brained or right-brained.

 It’s best to meet in the middle and exercise both the left and right sides of your brain.

 People who use both their right and left brains to solve problems are able to successfully analyze situations taking into account emotions, as well as logical reasoning.

 Those who use their left and right brain actively have a broad range of interests.
 For example, someone who is a left-brain thinker like a scientist or mathematician will enjoy painting and playing the guitar on the weekends.

 We can say the same for someone who is a right-brain thinker like a dancer or artist.
 As one of their hobbies, they might learn foreign languages and solve math problems.